Updated May 2022

 The fellowship supports promising American scholars and students whose research bears special significance for German economic and international policy within the wider European context.
 Fellows receive a $7,500 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for a minimum of 28 days.
 Fellows are required to work closely with the ACG to organize a detailed itinerary.
 Applicants must be in the relatively early stages of their career, in the final stages or have recently completed a PhD, and have a sincere commitment to furthering the transatlantic relationship.

 The Central Asia-Azerbaijan Fellowship Program (CAAFP) is intended for young professionals from Central Asia and Azerbaijan who want to enhance their research and analytical skills and seek to become public policy leaders in their respective countries.
 Fellows will spend 5 months in residence at the GW Elliott School and/or SIPRI North America.
-They are offered a series of tailor-made programs and introduced to U.S. policy and expert communities in both Washington, D.C. and New York.
+They are offered a series of tailor-made programs and introduced to U.S. policy and expert communities in both Washington, D.C., and New York.
 Fellows received a monthly stipend of $3,000 and travel expenses.
 Applicants must be between 25 and 40 years old.

 The fellowship provides grants for scholars and policy thinkers on American foreign policy, international relations, international security, military policy, and diplomatic and military history.
-The purpose of the program is to strengthen the U.S. community of scholars and researchers conducting policy analysis in these fields.
+The purpose of the program is to strengthen the U.S. community of scholars and researchers conducting policy analyses in these fields.
 There will be at least three research grants of $60,000 each to enable the recipients to research and write a book.
 This program supports junior or adjunct faculty, research associates, post-docs who are engaged in policy-relevant research, and writing and think tank affiliates who are focused on U.S. strategic and foreign policy issues.

 Founded in 1997, the International Affairs Fellowship in Japan (IAF-J), sponsored by Hitachi, Ltd., seeks to strengthen mutual understanding and cooperation between the rising generations of leaders in the United States and Japan.
 The program provides a selected group of mid-career U.S. citizens the opportunity to expand their professional horizons by spending a period of research or other professional activity in Japan.
 The IAF-J is only open to U.S. citizens.
 The duration of the fellowship is 3-12 months.
 The program awards a stipend in yen which covers travel and living expenses in Japan.